JavierParada/hugo-documentation-theme/content/docs/_index.md

 ---
-title: World Development Indicators Environmental Portfolio
+title: Environmental Portfolio
 type: book  # Do not modify.
 toc: false
 ---

-Welcome to the _Project Docs_ template!
+Welcome to the _Environmental Portfolio_ documentation for the World Development Indicators!

 {{< cta cta_text="👉 Get Started with Chapter 1" cta_link="chapter1" >}}